 The Board of Directors or any Los Angeles Chapter member, in good standing, may nominate any local company who meets the qualifications listed below.
 In order to nominate a company, the attached nomination form must be filled in to include written supporting documentation that the company has met or exceeded the award criteria in at least three of five categories.

-APICS Los Angeles Chapter established a Volunteer of the Year program to recognize the outstanding volunteer of the year within the local chapter.
-This award is presented annually to a member whose accomplishments have been acknowledged as superior.
+APICS Los Angeles Chapter established a Member of the Year and a Volunteer of the Year program to recognize the outstanding volunteers within the local chapter.
+This award is presented annually to volunteers whose accomplishments to the Chapter have been acknowledged as superior.
 The Board of Directors or any APICS Los Angeles member, in good standing, may nominate any current volunteer who meets the qualifications.

 Instructor of the Year

 APICS Los Angeles Chapter established an Instructor of the Year program to recognize the outstanding instructor of the year within the local chapter.
 This award is presented annually to an instructor whose instruction and support of other instructors has been acknowledged as superior.
 The Board of Directors or any APICS Los Angeles Chapter member, in good standing, may nominate any current instructor, in good standing, who meets the qualifications.

 APICS Instructor Development Program

 Refer to our Instructor Listing. (under construction)